 Celery (Apium graveolens) is a good source of folate, and also contains vitamin K, some B vitamins and fiber.
-Among vegetables, celery has relatively high sodium and nitrate levels, but the amounts are still low compared to those found in processed foods.
-Celery has been shown to have anti-inflammatory, antioxidant, antifungal, antimicrobial, and diuretic properties.
+Celery has relatively high sodium and nitrate levels among vegetables, but the amounts are still low compared to those found in processed foods.
+Celery has been shown to have anti-inflammatory, antioxidant, and antifungal properties.

 Celery consumption can help lower cholesterol levels.
 Celery is also a very good source of apigenin (especially in celery leaves and green celery hearts) and luteolin (celery seeds and Chinese celery), both of which have demonstrated cancer fighting properties.
 Apiuman, chrysoeriol, coumarin, and several polyacetylenes and phthalides are also found in celery.
 Celery seeds also contain perillyl alcohol and D-limonene, which have been found to have chemopreventive activity.